jwyang/face-alignment/README.md

       fitgeotrans -> cp2tform, transformPointsForward -> tformfwd

-For those Tecent QQ users, we can discuss more on face algorithms in the group face hacker: 180634020.
-Please provide the affiliation (university/company) where you are studying or working along with the request.
+For those Tencent QQ users, you can join the group face hacker (180634020) to discuss more on facial algorithms.
+Along with your request, please provide the affiliation (university/company) where you are studying/working.